TO HEALTHCARE PROVIDERS, PATIENTS, PARTNERS AND OUR COMMUNITY

 Our Company’s Efforts to Limit the Spread of the Virus that Causes COVID-19

-At U.S. affiliate Daiichi Sankyo, Inc., all employees and contractors who work in our 211 Mt.
-Airy Road building in Basking Ridge, NJ began working from home on Monday, March 16, 2020, and continue to do so until further notice.
-On the same day, all field-based employees ceased all live, face-to-face interactions with customers, healthcare providers, payers and other business associates.
-These measures are in addition to travel restrictions we had already implemented for our associates over the previous several weeks, to support the global effort to limit exposure to the virus that causes COVID-19.
+At Daiichi Sankyo, Inc., all employees and contractors who work in our 211 Mt.
+Airy Road building in Basking Ridge, NJ began working from home in March 2020.
+At the same time, all field-based employees ceased all live, face-to-face interactions with customers, healthcare providers, payers and other business associates.
+These measures were in addition to travel restrictions we had already implemented for our associates over the previous several weeks, to support the global effort to limit exposure to the virus that causes COVID-19.

-Daiichi Sankyo’s R&D team in Japan has established a company-wide task force to promote the research and development of vaccines and therapeutic agents targeting COVID-19.
-By leveraging the best use of our past and present research properties, technologies and accumulated R&D knowledge, and in collaboration with external institutions, we are proactively involved in the development of a treatment for COVID-19.
+By leveraging the best use of our past and present research properties, technologies and accumulated R&D knowledge, and in collaboration with external institutions, Daiichi Sankyo researchers in Japan are proactively involved in the development of COVID-19 vaccines.

 Supporting Those Fighting the Pandemic

-The U.S.-based Daiichi Sankyo Group member, American Regent, Inc., has been designated as an “essential business” by the governors of New York, Ohio, and Pennsylvania, which enables American Regent to continue producing sterile injectable products, including those used in hospitals and intensive care units.
-Accordingly, American Regent’s manufacturing plants in New York and Ohio remain open to ensure we can sustain production of essential medications for the patients who need them.
+The U.S.-based Daiichi Sankyo Group member, American Regent, Inc., was designated as an “essential business” by the governors of New York, Ohio, and Pennsylvania, which enables American Regent to continue producing sterile injectable products, including those used in hospitals and intensive care units.
 For more information, please visit American Regent’s Website here.

 Supporting Our Employees and Associates

-We have also established a wide variety of support programs and activities to help our employees and consultants as we all navigate through this crisis.
-In the U.S., our Urgent Response Management Team has partnered with our local leadership on the following programs, among others:
+We are proud to have established a wide variety of support programs and activities to help our employees and consultants as we navigated through the first two years of the crisis.
+In the U.S., our Urgent Response Management Team partnered with our local leadership on the following programs, among others:

-- Establishing wide flexibility for all employees to care for their families and loved ones
+- Established wide flexibility for all employees to care for their families and loved ones

-- Expanding upon our generous health benefits, including Telehealth, reimbursement for at-home fitness options, and more
+- Expanded upon our generous health benefits, including virtual health care, reimbursement for at-home fitness options, and more

-- Collaborating with partners such as Cigna’s Employee Assistance Program to offer seminars to help manage stress, optimize remote ways of working, cope with loss, support children through challenging times, and more
+- Offered seminars to help manage stress, optimize remote ways of working, cope with loss, support children through challenging times, and more

-- Encouraging videoconferencing and frequent check-ins for teams and providing the technology to do so
+- Encouraged frequent check-ins for teams and providing the technology to do so

-- Expanding our “Arigato” program, a program that allows employees to express appreciation for each other on behalf of a project, team or individual
+- Expanded our “Arigato” program, a program that allows employees to express appreciation for each other on behalf of a project, team or individual

-- Facilitating discussion groups bringing parents of school-aged children together to discuss challenges, share solutions and form connections between colleagues in similar situations
+- Facilitated discussion groups bringing parents of school-aged children together to discuss challenges, share solutions and form connections between colleagues in similar situations

-- Allocating funds to allow employees to obtain needed items and establish proper ergonomics for working-from-home
+- Allocated funds to allow employees to obtain needed items and establish proper ergonomics for working-from-home

-- Updating our vacation policy to provide additional flexibility
+- Updated our vacation policy to provide additional flexibility

 - Introduced a temporary part-time working policy during COVID-19 for employees who want to take advantage of it for better work-life balance